-Oktoberfest has October right there in the title, but Bavaria's beer-based merriment actually begins around the 21 September.
+Oktoberfest has October right there in the title, but Bavaria's beer-based merriment actually begins around the third week of September.
 So, why not get there early?

-Over the two-week festival, you can expect endless opportunity to eat German pretzels, wurstl (sausage) and knodel (potato pancakes), hop from tent to tent tasting the best in German beer, dress up in traditional drindl dresses or lederhose, enjoy a carnival ride, toast your new-found drunken friends (it's a friendly festival) and simply dance the night away.
+Over the two-week festival, you can expect endless opportunities for eating German pretzels, wurstl (sausage) and knodel (potato pancakes), hop from tent to tent tasting the best in German beer, dress up in traditional dirndl dresses or lederhose, enjoy a carnival ride, toast your new-found drunken friends (it's a friendly festival) and simply dance the night away.

 A little more niche than Oktoberfest, Slovenia's Bohinj region offers more than scenic beauty in September.
 It also offers the chance to witness the long-running, traditional 'cow festival', known as the 'Cow Ball'.

 It's exactly as it sounds.
-Through a cloud of folk music, a parade of garland-wearing cows pass the gloriously blue Lake Bohinj, before the watching locals.
-All to to signify the return of the cows from the hills of summer, where they've been munching and filling their four stomachs with green, green grass.
+Through a cloud of folk music, locals watch a parade of garland-wearing cows pass the gloriously blue Lake Bohinj.
+The event signifies the return of the cows from the hills in summer, where they've been munching and filling their four stomachs with green, green grass.

 The UK enjoys its max temperatures in July and August, but September is right at the end of Scotland's peak season (starting in May).
 It's still seasonable, but far less busy than in summer.
 You won't exactly have the Highlands to yourself, but you'll certainly have an easier time finding somewhere to sleep.

-On 1 September, the city roars into a different kind of action: rowers surround the island and rowing fans gather in the city, to watch the annual races and enjoy the bright introductory parade along the canals.
+In early September, the city roars into a different kind of action: rowers surround the island and rowing fans gather in the city to watch the annual races and enjoy the bright introductory parade along the canals.

-September is traditionally the end of game viewing season in KwaZulu-Natal, ideal if you want to avoid the safari crowds, but still want to see the Big Five, and so much more.
+September is traditionally the end of game viewing season in KwaZulu-Natal, making it the ideal month to visit if you want to avoid the safari crowds, but still see the Big Five and more.

 Expect the opportunity to see lions, elephants, rhinos and giraffes, as well as rare bird species.
 Hluhluwe-IMfolozi Game Reserve is a must for any wildlife fan, said to be the oldest reserve in Africa.
 Elephant lovers must head to the north-east to see the creatures roaming Tembe Elephant Park, which is close by to Ndumo Game Reserve.